Creating new locations one by one is time-consuming. This article explains how to import new locations in bulk!

 How to import my locations in bulk

-Go to the venues tab and click on import locations button.
+Go to the locations tab and click on import venues from a file -button:

 If you are uploading the locations for the first time, download our template with the examples.